The main seven benefits of autophagy and fasting are now being understood and studied more than ever.

 Autophagy increases production of fibroblasts, and therefor collagen and helps to regenerate skin cells.

-This study showed that as the rate of autophagy decreases it leads to aged dermal fibroblasts, which leads to deterioration of dermal integrity and skin fragility.
+This study showed that as the rate of autophagy decreases it leads to aged dermal fibroblasts.
+This leads to deterioration of dermal integrity and skin fragility.

 So there is scientific evidence that autophagy can support skin health and help to tighten and strengthen it too.